thedutchruben/computer-builder/README.md

 For my school project i need to make a website in php this website has some requirements one of them is to use an api that profides the site with json of xml data

 ## What is the project
-For the project im making a pc builder site that get's the lowest price from tweakers a dutch site that keeps track of the prices.
+For the project im making a pc builder site that get's the lowest price from [tweakers](https://tweakers.net) a dutch site that keeps track of the prices.

+##Setup
+To setup this project you need to